Welcome To Glow It Green

 If you’ve ever had a manicure done with a heavy hand, you’ll know the soreness associated with that.
 Minor nicks and cuts can also become infected, so it is best to come home and soothe those hands in a bowl of warm water and Tea tree oil.

-The antibacterial properties of Tea Tree oil have antiseptic qualities; this will soothe painful cuts and scrapes and ensure no infection sets in.
+The antibacterial properties of Tea Tree oil also have antiseptic qualities.
+This will soothe painful cuts and scrapes and ensure no infection sets in.
 Ensure to do this after a pedicure; many have suffered infections from unclean equipment or infected cuts.

 While soaking the nails is soothing, mix a few drops of Tea Tree oil with Jojoba, Argan, or Coconut oil and rub it around the nails.
-Not only is this antiseptic, but it will keep the nails from drying and cracking.
+This is not only antiseptic but will also keep the nails from drying and cracking.

-Look for nail products infused with Tea Tree oil to keep your nails supple and healthy and encourage growth.
+Look for nail products that use Tea Tree oil to keep your nails supple and healthy and encourage growth!

 This formula treats nails that are disclosed or cracked and softens hard nails and cuticles.

-This post contains affiliate links; if you purchase through these links, we may earn a small commission, which will not affect your sales.
+This post contains affiliate links marked with a *.
+If you purchase through these links, we may earn a small commission, which will not affect your sales.

 Glowitgreen.com is a member of the Amazon affiliate link program.